mattvgm/nativegram_study/README.md

 Give a ⭐️ if this project helped you!
 You can fork it and submit some critics!
 I would like to hear some experts and improve myself.

+## Image's credits

+The images/photos presented in this study were taken from Pixabay.
+The authors are in credits.txt

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_